 - How are heatmaps displayed

-- Which Plerdy’s solutions are missing on the Yandex.Metrica heatmap website?
+- What Plerdy solutions are missing in Yandex.Metrica heatmaps?

-- Which Plerdy’s solutions are missing on the Hotjar heatmap website?
+- What Plerdy solutions are missing in Hotjar heatmaps?

 1. The Speed of Data Updates

-Let’s start with the comparison of the speed of data updates.
+Let’s start with the comparison of the speed of data updates in the analyzed alternatives.

 To see a heatmap report in the Yandex.Metrica dashboard, you will have to wait from 3 to 10 minutes.
-During this time, the data is recorded and processed to display the following result:
+During this time, the tools records and processes data to display the following result:

-The screenshot shows the coordinates of clicks and relative temperature that corresponds to the frequency of clicks on the element compared to other clicks on the page.
+The screenshot shows the coordinates of clicks and the relative temperature that corresponds to the frequency of clicks on the element compared to other interactions on the page.

 Displaying data in the Hotjar dashboard takes approximately as much time:

-In the Plerdy dashboard, the data of each page is displayed in real time regardless of its volume.
+The Plerdy tool displays the data on each page in real time regardless of its volume.
 So you can see clicks right after they are made:

-Here the result is associated with an element (in this case, the tag).
-When you hover it, additional statistics opens: the number of clicks the element got compared to other elements on the page and the number of unique session clicks.
+The result is associated with an element (in this case, the tag).
+When you hover it, additional statistics opens: the number of clicks compared to other elements on the page and the number of unique session clicks.

 A lot of websites use dynamic elements, such as drop-down menus, pop-up forms, interactive objects, zoom after a cursor hover, etc.

-Let’s compare Plerdy and Yandex.Metrica based on the example of a filter pop-up which opens after you click a floating button:
+Let’s compare Plerdy and Yandex.Metrica alternatives based on the example of a filter pop-up which opens after you interact with a floating button: